25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 - Version control is the ability to understand the various changes that happened to the code over time (and possibly roll back).
 - All these are enabled by using a version control system such as Git
-- A Git repository can live on one’s machine, but it usually lives on a central online repository
+- A Git repository can live on one's machine, but it usually lives on a central online repository
 - Benefits are:

   - Collaborate with other developers
   - Make sure the code is backed-up somewhere
-  - Make sure it’s fully viewable and auditable
+  - Make sure it's fully viewable and auditable

 - Git repositories can be expensive.
 - The industry includes: